 We can redefine this subset by dragging a new rectangle in the image, or we can

 also move around the current subset by pressing the ‘control’ key and clicking

-You can edit the properties of a visualization layer (color, name, etc.) By double-clicking on the entry in the visualization dashboard.
+You can edit the properties of a visualization layer (color, transparency, etc.)

 Refining Subsets and Linked Views

 Visualizations are linked in Glue – that is, we can plot this data in many

 different ways, to better understand the properties of each subset.
 To see this,